ChainSafe/blst-ts/doc/native-node.md

 ## `napi-rs`

-While its possible to write native addons in most languages, the only two that are officially supported are `C` and `C++`. `Rust` however, is not forgotten.  `napi-rs` is a `Rust` library that uses `Node-AP`, as `extern C`, and wraps it in a `Rust`-friendly API.
+While its possible to write native addons in most languages, the only two that are officially supported are `C` and `C++`. `Rust` however, is not forgotten.  `napi-rs` is a `Rust` library that uses `Node-API`, as `extern C`, and wraps it in a `Rust`-friendly API.

 You can find the docs [here](https://napi.rs/).

 ### The `napi-rs` Kicker

 I considered using the [blst `Rust` bindings](https://github.com/supranational/blst/tree/master/bindings/rust) and wrapping them in `napi-rs` as it mostly has the functions we need.
-We could wrap the bindings in a thin wrapper to massage the it into our PKI api.
+We could wrap the bindings in a thin wrapper to massage it into our PKI API.

 Unfortunately, the bindings are already multi-threaded and will suffer the same issues as the [mixed multi-threading approach](./multi-threading.md#mixed-multi-threading).
 It would also be a new language to learn.
 It also feels a bit silly going from `C` to `Rust` to `C` to `C++`.
 I am also not sure if there will be a performance hit for the extra layer of abstraction.
 Lots of "also's" there.
+I considered doing a performance analysis to see what turns up, but my guess is that there will be negligible.

-Given the feature sets and learning curves of `C++` and `Rust` I would consider doing a performance analysis to see what turns up.
-My guess is that there will be negligible difference and the memory safety more than makes up.
+Given the feature sets and learning curves of `C++` vs `Rust`, and the memory paradigm of `Rust`, I would consider building bindings in `Rust` if we were building a new application from scratch.
+But for this project, I think `C++` is the right choice.